How To Remove Self-Tanner From Hair

 So you find yourself admiring your gorgeous new self-tanner sunless tan in the mirror, taking in your new bronze glow, only to notice that your beautifully highlighted hair is now stained with that very same self-tanner.

-So how do you remove self-tanner from hair?
 The best way is to immediately wash your hair in warm water.
 Hang your head over the bathtub or sink and scrub with your normal shampoo.
-Avoid getting too close to your hairline so that you don’t get water streaks on your face.
+Avoid getting too close to your hairline to prevent water streaks on your face.

 Fear not, for there are ways to remove self-tanning stains from your hair, and better yet, avoid your hair from becoming stained altogether.